What is a FHA 203h Loan?

 • Reconstruction or total replacement is required.

-This Documentation can take the form of insurance claims, inspectors' reports, or government agency assessments.
+This documentation can take the form of insurance claims, inspectors' reports, or government agency assessments.
 The FHA requires this evidence to be included with the mortgage application.

 SOURCE: